dereneaton/ipyrad/docs/userguide.rst

 .. _advanced_tutorial:
-Advanced tutorial
+Advanced tutorials
 ----------------------
-An example run through of a simulated single-end RAD-seq data set with a detailed description of advanced methods for assembly, including branching methods for assembling data sets under a range of parameter settings, and an example of both denovo and reference assembly methods.
+An introduction to advanced methods in ipyrad, including branching methods for assembling data sets under a range of parameter settings, and an example of both denovo and reference assembly methods.

 .. toctree::
    :maxdepth: 1